saltstack/salt/doc/ref/states/requisites.rst

         - name: /opt/site_code
         - source: salt://site/code

-In this case the apache server will only be shutdown if the site-code state expects to deploy fresh code via the file.recurse call.
+In this case, the apache server will only be shut down if the site-code state expects to deploy fresh code via the file.recurse call.
 The site-code deployment will only be executed if the graceful-down run completes successfully.

+When a ``prereq`` requisite is evaluated, the pre-required state reports if it expects to have any changes.
+It does this by running the pre-required single state as a test-run by enabling ``test=True``.
+This test-run will return a dictionary containing a key named "changes".
+(See the ``watch`` section above for examples of "changes" dictionaries.)

+If the "changes" key contains a populated dictionary, it means that the pre-required state expects changes to occur when the state is actually executed, as opposed to the test-run.
+The pre-requiring state will now run.
+If the pre-requiring state executes successfully, the pre-required state will then execute.
+If the pre-requiring state fails, the pre-required state will not execute.

+If the "changes" key contains an empty dictionary, this means that changes are not expected by the pre-required state.
+Neither the pre-required state nor the pre-requiring state will run.

 .. _requisites-onfail: